aru-py/philips-hue-midi/README.md

 ### Technical Details

-The program listens to MIDI events and sends MIDI events at intervals (defined by SAMPLE_RATE).
-By default, this is sixty times per second. *Controllers* are responsible for taking of list of midi events (of variable size, *M*) and converting them to a list of midi events of size *N*, where *N* is the number of *channels*.
-These channels are defined in the config file and are collections of lights and their configurations.
+The program samples incoming MIDI events sixty times per second (defined by SAMPLE_RATE). *Controllers* are responsible for taking this list of midi events (of variable size, *M*) and converting them to a list of midi events of size *N*, where *N* is the number of *channels*.
+These channels are defined in the `config.toml` file and are collections of lights and their configurations.

 Currently, the default controller is the `note_controller` which takes in *M* notes and maps to *12* channels, based on pitch class.
 For example, the first channel will be activated if the note `C` is played, the second channel for `C#`, and so forth.
 Therefore, your configuration should have 12 channels.

 Note that channel 0 is the master channel and is used for turning lights on or off and is the default fallback channel if the controller outputs a channel not configured.
-All lights should be included in this channel.
+All lights you wish to control should be included in this channel.